+STUDENT WELFARE FREEDOM FROM BULLYING

+FFI (LOCAL)

+Note:

-100002 STUDENT WELFARE FREEDOM FROM BUI LYING FFI (LOCAL) Note: This policy addresses bullying of District students.
-For purposes of this policy, the term bullying includes cyber-bullying.
+This policy addresses bullying of District students.
+For purposes of this policy, the term bullying includes cyberbullying.

 For provisions regarding discrimination and harassment involving District students, see FFH.
 Note that FFI shall be used in conjunction with FFH for certain prohibited conduct.
 For reporting requirements related to child abuse and neglect, see FFG.

-Bullying Prohibited by state trict prohibits bullying, including cyberbullying, as defined law.
-Retaliation against anyone involved in the complaint is a violation of District policy and is prohibited.
-Examples electron ing, con of a student could occur by physical contact or through ic means and may include hazing, threats, taunting, teas- finement, assault, demands for money, destruction of prop- ft of valued possessions, name calling, rumor spreading, or m.
-Retaliation against trict prohibits retaliation by a student or District employee any person who in good faith makes a report of bullying, as a witness, or participates in an investigation.
-Examples tracism, or unwa es of retaliation may include threats, rumor spreading, os- assault, destruction of property, unjustified punishments, rranted grade reductions.
-Unlawful retaliation does not in- etty slights or annoyances.
-False Claim ments, o nt who intentionally makes a false claim, offers false state- or refuses to cooperate with a District investigation regard- ring shall be subject to appropriate disciplinary action.
-Timely Reporting leged ao report m of bullying shall be made as soon as possible after the al- ct or knowledge of the alleged act.
-A failure to immediately nay impair the District's ability to investigate and address iibited conduct.
-Reporting Procedures Student Report that he student alleged trict emp n assistance and intervention, any student who believes or she has experienced bullying or believes that another has experienced bullying should immediately report the acts to a teacher, school counselor, principal, or other Dis- bloyee.
-The Superintendent shall develop procedures al- student to anonymously report an alleged incident of bul- Employee Report dent or trict employee who suspects or receives notice that a stu- group of students has or may have experienced bullying mediately notify the principal or designee.
-DATE ISSUED: 11/17/2 2017 1 of 3
+Bullying Prohibited

+The District prohibits bullying, including cyberbullying, as defined by state law.
+Retaliation against anyone involved in the complaint process is a violation of District policy and is prohibited.

+Examples

+Bullying of a student could occur by physical contact or through electronic means and may include hazing, threats, taunting, teasing, confinement, assault, demands for money, destruction of property, theft of valued possessions, name calling, rumor spreading, or ostracism.

+Retaliation

+The District prohibits retaliation by a student or District employee against any person who in good faith makes a report of bullying, serves as a witness, or participates in an investigation.

+Examples

+Examples of retaliation may include threats, rumor spreading, ostracism, assault, destruction of property, unjustified punishments, or unwarranted grade reductions.
+Unlawful retaliation does not include petty slights or annoyances.

+False Claim

+A student who intentionally makes a false claim, offers false statements, or refuses to cooperate with a District investigation regarding bullying shall be subject to appropriate disciplinary action.

+Timely Reporting

+Reports of bullying shall be made as soon as possible after the alleged act or knowledge of the alleged act.
+A failure to immediately report may impair the District's ability to investigate and address the prohibited conduct.

+Reporting Procedures

+Student Report

+To obtain assistance and intervention, any student who believes that he or she has experienced bullying or believes that another student has experienced bullying should immediately report the alleged acts to a teacher, school counselor, principal, or other District employee.
+The Superintendent shall develop procedures allowing a student to anonymously report an alleged incident of bullying.

+Employee Report

+Any District employee who suspects or receives notice that a student or group of students has or may have experienced bullying shall immediately notify the principal or designee.

+DATE ISSUED: 11/17/2017

+UPDATE 109 FFI(LOCAL)-A